darobarts/Grit/README.md

-Grit is an application that assists people in doing something sometime.
+Grit is an application that assists people studying for the California Bar exam.
+Users are given daily prompts to complete for 60 days while they are preparing for the Bar.
+This app helps users prepare mentally as opposed to improving specific skills related to the Bar Exam.

-This repository represents the android application.
+This repository contains the android application.

+Technical choices:

+- SQLite to store the daily prompt information
+- Shared Preferences to track user progress
+- MediaPlayer for audio clips given to user